rspn7021/OpenCore-for-ThinkPad-T530/README.md

 -Disable the entry PciRoot(0x0)/Pci(0x2,0x0) by placing # in front of it.
 -Enable #PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px by deleting the leading # and the description 1366x768 px, so that it looks this: PciRoot(0x0)/Pci(0x2,0x0).

+SMBIOS (Must Change)

-SMBIOS (Must Change): Under SystemProductName, select the correct SMBIOS for your CPU and generate a serial, etc. for it.
+Under SystemProductName, select the correct SMBIOS for your CPU and generate a serial, etc. for it.
 My EFI utilizes Patches and kexts from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and OTA System Updates are working oob which wouldn't be possible otherwise past macOS Catalina.

 -For Intel i7: MacBookPro10,1 (Default)
 -For Intel i5: MacBookPro10,2